 In 1963 the Robbins Report talked about making sure that those ‘with ability’ were able to attend university; I presume that included the likes of me.
 Robbins showed that only 3% of the children of ‘skilled, semi-skilled and unskilled manual workers’ would go on to full-time higher education, compared with over 50% of the children of ‘professional and managerial’ or other white-collar occupations.

 In 1967, just over three working class children in 100 would go to university.
 Nearly 97% of working class children had no opportunity to go for higher education.
 Boys had a better chance; only one girl in 100 would go to university.
 Once they got there, they would find that if they were in a university intake of 100 students, they would be lucky if two or three other students were from their social class.
 Universities were middle class institutions (except Oxbridge which had higher aspirations).
 Working class students, who did not share any of their ideals, would be lost, seen as quaint or odd, or simply ignored.

 In some ways, the situation for working class students has not changed as dramatically as was hoped for in the Robbins Report.
 Fifty years later there might be a few more working class students at the older universities but Birmingham University only increased their working class entrants to just under a quarter.
 The hundreds of thousand working class students who are now able to go to university have been consigned to the old polytechnics, renamed ‘universities’ in the 1990s.

 There are many and different definitions of ‘working class’.
-When numbers are counted, statistics for class status rarely correspond with each other.
-Thus, the term ‘working class’ in this diary should be taken as a generalisation.
+The term ‘working class’ in this diary should be taken as a generalisation.
 Fifty years later I may not be described as ‘working class’ but in 1967 I definitely was.